 Dawn brings a short bumpy ride to the Sunday cattle market.
 Pulling in the local farmers and domestic tourists alike, mutton adorns every menu, sweet, gritty teas spill from over-filled tea-pots, and long-deceased cattle rock gently in a calm breeze, strung-up on stall corners and slowly stripped of their meat until only their bare bleached bones remain.

-Tightly-packed, low-rise, yellow-brick buildings form dusty runways that coral scurrying people below from salon to Tabac, life partially hidden from view by a blanket of thick grey bubbling wood-smoke pouring from every architectural orifice.
-As the viscous smoke rises upwards it rallies and aggressively suffocates the black crenelated shadow that forms a biblical horizon.
+Tightly-packed, low-rise, buildings form dusty runways that coral scurrying people below from salon to Tabac, life partially hidden from view by a blanket of thick, bubbling wood-smoke pouring from every architectural orifice.
+The viscous smoke stacks rise upwards, rallying together and aggressively suffocating the black crenellated shadow forming a biblical horizon.
 Momentarily poetic.

-The cab splutters and pulls away leaving us stranded outside the peeling green doors of an old youth hostel.
-Inside, dimly lit dormitories encircle a dusty mosaiced open courtyard home to a pack of motorcyclists from Beijing quietly fixing their metal steeds.
-A European cyclist perches on a balcony above, watching the entourage below he occasionally stabs at his notepad with random thoughts, pausing only to look wistfully at the horizon.
-We pass by a time-worn computer moaning wearily as an earnest traveller attempts, unsuccessfully, to check the weather forecast, and somewhere behind closed doors a hardy fridge hums happily laden full of locally produced honey beer.
+Our cab splutters and pulls away leaving us stranded outside the peeling green doors of an old youth hostel.
+Inside, dimly lit dormitories encircle a mosaiced open courtyard, currently home to a pack of motorcyclists from Beijing quietly fixing their metal steeds.
+Above, a European cyclist perches on a balcony watching the entourage below, occasionally stabbing at his notepad with random thoughts, pausing only to look wistfully at the bubbling horizon.
+We check in and pass by a time-worn computer moaning wearily as an earnest traveller attempts, unsuccessfully, to check the weather forecast, and somewhere behind closed doors a hardy fridge hums happily laden full of locally produced honey beer.

-Stashing our gear underneath dusty mattresses there’s a momentary wrestle with an uncooperative stained-glass window.
-Begrudgingly the ancient warped metal frame swings outwards and through a sea of dust motes dancing in the heavy air our first view of Kashgar streams through.
-Rescuing a couple more cameras we leave our precious gear packed and vaguely hidden in a variety of obvious places and take our first steps out into the dense, smoky shadows.
+Stashing our gear underneath thin mattresses on springy frames, we momentary wrestle with an uncooperative stained-glass window.
+Begrudgingly the warped frame swings outwards, and through a sea of dust motes dancing in the heavy air, our first view of Kashgar’s hidden secrets streams through.